-I'm a longtime coach to highly-ambitious professionals, execs, entrepreneurs, innovators and change agents.
+I'm a longtime coach to highly-ambitious professionals, execs, entrepreneurs, innovators and change agents, most starting in thier 30's (many at turning 30).
 And, a successful businessman myself and a Hall of Fame investor in entrepreneurs.
 And, an introvert.
 And, a Forbes Coaching Council member and author, with high-profile coaching clients at Sony, Disney, Broadcom, PwC, Tesla, Oracle and SpaceX.
 I've been published or interviewed many times in Forbes.com, AccelerateOC Podcast, Softwaremag.com, Computerworld.com, and many more.

 Who do I serve?
 Are you a “outgoing or reserved personality”, ready to solve big problems and/or become a superstar entrepreneur?
 Even if introverted, you're in good company.
 Bezos, Gates, Jobs, Musk a and Zuckerberg are proof that you can be at the “top of your game” in business and be … well, an unstoppable introvert.
 But first, there are some special insights you need to gain the “Superpower that is Introversion”.
 You are my client avatar and I look forward to serving you.